Lavender fields and villages in Provence, France

 Bonnieux: Heart of Hilltop Living

-Bonnieux feels like the quintessential Luberon village.
-It’s perched high up, offering fantastic views, and it has this wonderful mix of history and everyday life.
-The Friday market is a big deal here, filling the streets with stalls selling local produce, crafts, and more.
-It’s a place where you can really feel the local rhythm.
+Bonnieux sort of feels like the quintessential Luberon village.
+It’s perched up high, giving these fantastic views, and it has this really nice blend of history and everyday life.
+On Fridays, the market becomes a big situation there, and you see it everywhere, with the streets filled with stalls for local produce, crafts, and other goods.
+It’s one of those places where you can, kind of, feel the local pace at the same time without even trying.

 These villages aren’t just places to see; they are places to experience.
 Slow down, wander the lanes, and let the atmosphere soak in.
 That’s the real magic of the Luberon.